oshikiri/oshikiri.github.io/README.md

 ```

 ## Deployment
-Push a new commit to the master branch and then `build-deploy` workflow will build and deploy the commit.
+Push a new commit to the master branch, and the `build-deploy` workflow will build and deploy it.